rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 The glob operator is often used when testing to bring everything under test into the `tests` module; we’ll talk about that in [“How to Write Tests”][writing-tests]<!-- ignore --> in Chapter 11.
-The glob operator is also sometimes used as part of the prelude pattern: see [the standard library documentation](../std/prelude/index.html#other-preludes)<!-- ignore --> for more information on that pattern.
+The glob operator is also sometimes used as part of the prelude pattern: See [the standard library documentation](../std/prelude/index.html#other-preludes)<!-- ignore --> for more information on that pattern.

-[ch14-pub-use]: ch14-02-publishing-to-crates-io.html#exporting-a-convenient-public-api-with-pub-use
+[ch14-pub-use]: ch14-02-publishing-to-crates-io.html#exporting-a-convenient-public-api
 [rand]: ch02-00-guessing-game-tutorial.html#generating-a-random-number
 [writing-tests]: ch11-01-writing-tests.html#how-to-write-tests